 Fraud review results are not routinely disclosed or discussed with anyone other than those who have a legitimate need to know.
-In the event that a review substantiates fraudulent activities, the System Chief Audit Executive or his/her designee will prepare and distribute a report in accordance with Paragraph 7.93 of this Chapter.
-The System Chief Audit Executive will communicate substantiated fraud committed by System employees to the State Auditor's Office in accordance with Texas Government Code §321.022.
+In the event that a review substantiates fraudulent or irregular activities, the Chief Audit Executive or his/her designee will communicate results in accordance with provisions outlined in the Internal Auditing Standards.
+The Chief Audit Executive will communicate substantiated fraud or other irregularities committed by Texas State University System employees or contractors to the State Auditor's Office in accordance with Texas Government Code §321.022.